 Outlook and Spreadsheets

 A new customer relationship may well begin from a “Contact Us” form on your website that sends you, or someone in your business, an email.
 You send a reply, and a conversation ensues.
-This conversation may lead to a phone call, or a meeting.
-Ultimately it may lead to a proposal, and hopefully a new client.
-Email will continue to be the primary means of communication through the performance of your project/service, or delivery of your product.
-Once the proposed effort is completed, email will continue to be the primary communication tool for post sales support, as well as the potential sale of additional product/services.
+This conversation may lead to a phone call or a meeting.
+Ultimately it may lead to a proposal and hopefully a new client.
+An email will continue to be the primary means of communication through the performance of your project/service or delivery of your product.
+Once the proposed effort is completed, email will continue to be the primary communication tool for post-sales support and the potential sale of additional products/services.

-In addition to email, you will of course have many phone calls and meetings, which you may also track in Outlook.
+In addition to email, you will have many phone calls and meetings, which you may also track in Outlook.
 Outlook is awesome!
 As your business grows, two things ultimately will happen.
 The number of customers will increase, and the number of people in your business will also increase.
-With many people, now having many conversations with many customers, Outlook starts to present some challenges.
-Even with extensive use of rules, categories and sharing, it becomes difficult to find all of the information related to any particular customer, even for a master of Outlook search.
+With many people now having many conversations with many customers, Outlook has presented some challenges.
+Even with extensive rules, categories, and sharing, it becomes difficult to find all of the information related to any particular customer, even for a master of Outlook search.

-Information starts to get spread out across the different people who engage with your customers, and silos begin to form.

-In an effort to summarize and consolidate key information, many businesses will add Excel to the mix.
-A common first use, will be for tracking Sales Opportunities.
-For most businesses this will be a spreadsheet with rows of customer data and columns like “Probability”, “Estimated Value”, “Hot-Warm-Cold”, “Estimated Close date”, etc. It is also pretty easy today to share this spreadsheet with your team so everybody can update it.
+Information starts to get spread across the different people who engage with your customers, and silos begin to form.
+Many businesses will add Excel to the mix to summarize and consolidate critical information.
+Typical first use will be for tracking Sales Opportunities.
+For most companies, this will be a spreadsheet with rows of customer data and columns like “Probability”, “Estimated Value”, “Hot-Warm-Cold”, “Estimated Close date”, etc. It is also pretty easy today to share this spreadsheet with your team so everybody can update it.
 You may have even gotten a little fancy and added some charts and graphs to it for your Monday morning Sales Meeting.
-If you search your network drive, you will probably find many spreadsheets, created by many people, for keeping track of many things, and this does not even include the ones that individuals created for themselves.
+If you search your network drive, you will probably find many spreadsheets created by many people to keep track of many things, which does not even include the ones that individuals made for themselves.
 More Silos.

 The primary purpose of most CRM systems is to consolidate much of this siloed information into a single place, accessible by all your people.
-What used to live exclusively in Outlook, now also lives in CRM.
-What used to live in a smattering of Spreadsheets, instead now lives in CRM also.
+What used to live exclusively in Outlook now also lives in CRM.
+What used to live in a smattering of Spreadsheets instead now lives in CRM also.
 A good CRM will expose all of the relevant information, about all of your customers, to all of your people who need it… in one place.